 Follow these steps to get started:

 1.)
-Drill 1/4″ holes around the sides and base of the plastic bin to allow for the flow of oxygen.
+Drill 1/4″ holes around the sides and base of the bin (this allows for oxygen to flow)

 2.)
 Create a small base layer on the bottom of the bin with sticks, shells, or rocks for drainage and aeration.

 4.)
-Add a nitrogen layer of kitchen scraps (food waste).
+Add a nitrogen (green) layer of kitchen scraps (food waste).
 Fresh yard trimmings also work for the nitrogen component.

 6.)
-Secure the lid to keep critters out.
+Snap on the lid to keep critters out.

-8.)
-With the lid on tight, gently lay your bin sideways on the ground and roll slowly back and forth to turn the material.
+- With the lid on tight, you can gently lay your bin sideways on the ground and roll slowly back and forth to turn the material.

-Store your food waste in a paper bag in the freezer to prevent odor and fruit flies.
+9.)
 When the bag is full, take it outside to empty it into your compost bin.
-Give it a good stir, and cover well with carbon.
+Give it a good stir, and cover well with brown carbon material.
 Keep in mind that an active pile needs to be left alone long enough for the bacteria to heat up and expedite the decomposition process.
 If you are constantly turning or adding to the pile, this natural process does not have an opportunity to begin.

-Your pile needs 4 main ingredients to activate:
+Your pile needs 4 ingredients to start working: